rickycodes/paprbckparadise-reverse-lookup/README.md

 > Don’t misuse our Services.
 For example, don’t interfere with our Services or try to access them using a method other than the interface and the instructions that we provide.

-So, basically this whole thing is a [righteous hack](https://www.youtube.com/watch?v=vbZB21sxdqk) since _technically_ we're abusing Google's TOS. :metal:
+Basically this whole thing is a [righteous hack](https://www.youtube.com/watch?v=vbZB21sxdqk) since _technically_ we're abusing Google's TOS. :metal:

 #### Getting around Google's captcha